Every Fast and Furious film ranked from worst to best

 6. 2 Fast 2 Furious

 Paul Walker returns sans Vin Diesel for the second instalment of the franchise, which picks up where the first one left off.
-Lots of colorful, souped-up cars, street races and a healthy dose of action and early 2000s fashion.
+Lots of colourful, souped-up cars, street races and a healthy dose of action and early 2000s fashion.

 Fun Fact: So much neon lighting was used in the cars that a technical neon specialist was kept on set at all times.